hohfchns/hohfchns/README.md

 DialogueQuest is a Dialogue system for Godot, which makes it easy to create portrayals of characters speaking, thinking, etc.

-The main feature of DialogueQuest is the additional software that goes along with it:

 DialogueQuest has a focus on user experience, as well as documentation for both users and developers.

 It features up-to-date manuals on how to use the program from both a dialogue writer perspective, as well as a developer-using-the-plugin perspective.

+One of the main features of DialogueQuest is the additional software that goes along with it:

 ## DialogueQuestTester